Why is web accessibility important?

 8. Increases user satisfaction, engagement, and loyalty

-Websites that are designed with clear, easy-to-use navigation, legible fonts, and consistent layouts can increase user satisfaction, engagement,
+Websites that are designed with clear, easy-to-use navigation, legible fonts, and consistent layouts can increase user satisfaction and engagement.

 Conclusion